 Here are the steps you need to take:

 - Create your scoreboard.
 Go to this page to create a sports scoreboard and click on "Start here".

 - Congrats, you've now created a new scoreboard and are on the "control panel".
 You have the option to carry out some customizations, such as choosing team names and choosing custom colors.

 - In the control panel, scroll down to the SETUP panel.
 Here you should change the layout to "Scoreboard layout".
 This will make your scoreboard fit onto a TV screen.

 - Get the "display" link for your scoreboard by clicking on "GET SCOREBOARD LINK" (at the top).

-- Depending on which option you chose above, open this "display" link in a new browser window and show it in full screen mode.
+- Depending on which option you chose above, open this "display" link in a new browser window.

 - You're done 🍹